sacheendra/appbase-apidoc/README.md

 ```

-## Appbase reference
+## Appbase object

-This object is a reference returned by the class functions - Appbase.new() and Appbase.ref().
-It points to an object stored in the appbase.
+This object is returned by the class functions - Appbase.new() and Appbase.ref().
+It is a reference to an object stored in Appbase.

 ### path()
 To know what path this reference points to.